perltidy/perltidy/docs/eos_flag.md

 ```

 The problem is in the last line where encoding is done after the call to perltidy.
 This
-encoding operation was added by the author to compensate for the lack of an
+encoding operation was added by the module author to compensate for the lack of an
 encoding step with the old default behavior.
 But if we run this code with
 **-eos**, which is the planned new default, encoding will also be done by perltidy before
 it returns, with the result that `$output` gets double encoding.
 This must be avoided.
 Here